Common Employer and Broker Partner Questions Related to COVID-19

 - Non-drug OTC medical supplies and equipment such as bandages and thermometers did not previously require a prescription or Letter of Medical Necessity (unless the item was dual-purpose), and this has not changed either.

 - We have received many questions about the eligibility of masks and gloves.
 While the CARES Act changes did not affect these items, due to the current CDC recommendations for mask-wearing to prevent the spread of the virus, masks are currently eligible without a letter of medical necessity.
 Gloves still require a letter of medical necessity to be eligible.
+Update 3/29/21 – The IRS has announced that personal protective equipment (PPE) for prevention of the spread of COVID is an eligible expense.
 Read more here.

 - Debit Card Usage.
 The master eligible items list used by most merchants around the country is expected to be updated with over 20,000 newly-eligible OTC drugs and medicines and menstrual care items by April 15th, 2020.
 At that point, each merchant will be responsible for updating their internal systems with the new information.
 Additional items will continue to be reviewed and added to the master list in the coming months.
 Due to the rather massive nature of this change, it is likely that participants’ benefits debit card experience with these items will be inconsistent in the near future; however, we expect that it will improve quickly.
 And in the meantime, participants may purchase these items out-of-pocket and submit a Health FSA or 213(d) HRA reimbursement claim or HSA distribution request on our web portal or mobile app.